Wsanders81/Amasa/_Readme.txt

 Question #1
 What are some ways to make websites faster?
 (Name as many different techniques as you can)

+-Minify your JS and CSS to remove whitespace, comments, shorten hex codes etc.
+-Optimize your images using local or online resolution / compression tools.
+Utilize lazy loading to reduce initial page load time.
+-Reduce the number of HTTP requests on your site.
+-Upgrade your hosting plan to have access to more dedicated resources like bandwidth, RAM and CPU usage.
+-Store any large files externally
+-Reduce the number of plugins if possible.
+Use CDNs where possible.
+-Cache webpages in user browser for returning visitors.

 Question #2
 When would you use a NoSQL solution instead of SQL?
+SQL is good if you want to ensure ACID compliance, need to work with complex queries, or if you are creating a site that doesn't anticipate many changes or increased growth.
+SQL is ideal for applications that need multi-row data like accounting / inventory systems.
+NoSQL is a good choice if you have a flexible schema design and want a database that scales easily with your business.
+NoSQL is ideal for CMS sites, Social Media and Mobile applications because of it's ability to rapidly scale and deliver information with lower latency.

 Question #3
 What type of experience have you had working with e-commerce sites?

+My wife and I use Mercari and Poshmark to sell items that we have refurbished.
+I am familiar with the layout and usage and also the different methods make available to their users such as promoting items.
+I have also read through the docs for Stripe and Paypal for a project I was planning on working on.

 Task 1
 Quickly Clone page